Volunteering, and Christian Service

 Next Article in this series:

 This is copyrighted material.
-You are granted permission to copy it for your own use and not for resale.
+We grant you permission to copy it for your own use and not for resale.
 If you wish to use it in your support group newsletter, we ask that you include the following information at the end of the article:

 Lamp Post Homeschool